Locations:

 But here’s the thing: Nearly all natural foods contain antioxidants, vitamins, minerals and other various good stuff — and propolis isn’t the best way to get them.

-“The best way to get those benefits is to eat abundant amounts of fruits and vegetables,” Dr. Saper says, “rather than by adding on supplements.”
+“The best way to get those benefits is to eat abundant amounts of fruits and vegetables, rather than by adding on supplements,” Dr. Saper says.

-There are three areas where propolis may have some uses, though Dr. Saper says more research is needed on all of them.
-Studies show that it may help:
+There are three areas where propolis may have some uses, though Dr. Saper reminds us that more research is needed on all of them.

 “There are many existing treatments that are known to be very effective for this condition,” he says.
 “There is great scientific evidence that reducing refined carbohydrates can improve diabetes, as can exercise, better sleep and a number of different medications.”

-Propolis may be able to speed up the healing of cold sores brought on by oral herpes, aka herpes labialis or HSV-1.
-This infection, caused by the herpes simplex virus, causes fluid-filled blisters called cold sores to form around your mouth.
+Propolis may be able to speed up the healing of cold sores from oral herpes, aka herpes labialis or HSV-1.
+This infection, caused by the herpes simplex virus, causes fluid-filled blisters around the mouth.

-“From a symptomatic point of view, oral herpes isn’t a serious condition, but there can still be a social stigma around it,” Dr. Saper notes.
-“Some small, placebo-controlled studies show that using an ointment containing propolis on cold sores seems to reduce the length of time that it takes for them to heal.”
+“Some small, placebo-controlled studies show that using an ointment that contains propolis on cold sores seems to reduce the length of time it takes for them to heal,” Dr. Saper explains.

-“There are stronger, more evidence-based antiviral pills and ointments that are very effective for the same purpose,” Dr. Saper states.
+“There are stronger, more evidence-based treatments, like antiviral pills and ointments, that are very effective for the same purpose,” he says.

 Propolis may be able to help lessen the effects of oral mucositis, a common and painful side effect of chemotherapy.